JonathanWenger/my_website/content/authors/admin/_index.md

 During my master degrees I worked with [Rudolph Triebel](https://vision.in.tum.de/members/triebel) at TU München and [Hedvig Kjellström](https://www.kth.se/profile/hedvig) at KTH in Stockholm.
 I also got to spend ten months as a visiting graduate student in the group of [Nir Hacohen](https://www.broadinstitute.org/bios/nir-hacohen) at the Broad Institute.

-In my free time I love to do sports, especially road cycling.
+In my free time I love to do sports, in particular any kind of cycling.